followingthefasciaplane/angle-scripts-for-tas/README.md

 # angle scripts
 cvar script files for surfing / bhopping in angle styles on various valve games while looking forwards
+its impossible to receive any sort of ban on anything for using these scripts alone as they are only cfg files containing cvars

 https://www.youtube.com/watch?v=RA1EtAZm8kc - video tutorial & demonstration